snugel/cas-offinder/README.md

 Now the input file should be created.

 - The first line of the input file gives directory path containing chromosomes FASTA files,
-- The second line indicates the PAM site,
+- The second line indicates the desired pattern including PAM site,
 - ...and following lines are the query sequences and maximum mistmatch numbers, seperated by spaces.
-(The length of PAM site and the query sequences should be the same!)
+(The length of the desired pattern and the query sequences should be the same!)

+For the pattern and the query sequences, mixed bases are allowed to account for the degeneracy in PAM sequences.

+Also, the number of mismatched bases is not limited!

-For writing sequences, following codes (including wildcards) are supported:
+Following codes are supported:

    A   |    C   |   G   |   T
 :-----:|:------:|:-----:|:-----: